popeadam/Kometa/docs/defaults/overlays.md

 ![](images/ratings_spot.png)

-To be able to insert the ratings you want, Kometa operations need to be defined.
+To be able to insert the ratings you want, Kometa Operations need to be defined.
 In this example below, User ratings (`#1`) are being filled with Rotten Tomatoes Critics Ratings.
 Critic ratings (`#2`) are filled with IMDb, and Audience ratings (`#3`) are filled with TMDb.

-**mass_*_rating_update** sources can be found here: [operations](../config/operations.md)
+**mass_*_rating_update** sources can be found here: [Operations](../config/operations.md)

 ![](images/ratings_operations.png)